The Corrections: Style and interpretations

-With The Corrections, Franzen transitioned from the postmodernism of his earlier novels toward literary realism.
-In an interview with novelist Donald Antrim for Bomb, Franzen reflected on this stylistic shift, stating, "Simply to write a book that wasn't dressed up in a swashbuckling, Pynchon-sized megaplot was enormously difficult."

-Critics have noted strong parallels between Franzen's childhood in St. Louis and the novel’s setting.
-However, Franzen has emphasized that the work is not autobiographical.
-He explained in an interview that "the most important experience of my life ... is the experience of growing up in the Midwest with the particular parents I had.
-I feel as if they couldn’t fully speak for themselves.
-I feel as if their experience—by which I mean their values, their experience of being alive, of being born at the beginning of the century and dying towards the end of it, that whole American experience they had—[is] part of me.
+With The Corrections, Franzen moved away from the postmodernism of his earlier novels and towards literary realism.
+In a conversation with novelist Donald Antrim for Bomb, Franzen said of this stylistic change, "Simply to write a book that wasn't dressed up in a swashbuckling, Pynchon-sized megaplot was enormously difficult."
+Critics pointed out many similarities between Franzen's childhood in St. Louis and the novel, but the work is not an autobiography.
+Franzen said in an interview that "the most important experience of my life ... is the experience of growing up in the Midwest with the particular parents I had.
+I feel as if they couldn’t fully speak for themselves, and I feel as if their experience—by which I mean their values, their experience of being alive, of being born at the beginning of the century and dying towards the end of it, that whole American experience they had—[is] part of me.
 One of my enterprises in the book is to memorialize that experience, to give it real life and form."

-The novel explores themes such as the multi-generational transmission of family dysfunction and the excesses of modern consumerism.
-Each of the characters "embody the conflicting consciousnesses and the personal and social dramas of our era."

-Franzen has acknowledged that writing The Corrections influenced his own perspective.
-He noted in 2002 that the process led him "away from an angry and frightened isolation toward an acceptance – even a celebration – of being a reader and a writer."
+The novel also focuses on topics such as the multi-generational transmission of family dysfunction and the waste inherent in today's consumer economy, and each of the characters "embody the conflicting consciousnesses and the personal and social dramas of our era."
+Influenced by Franzen's life, the novel in turn influenced it; during its writing, he said in 2002, he moved "away from an angry and frightened isolation toward an acceptance – even a celebration – of being a reader and a writer."

-In a Newsweek feature on American culture during the George W. Bush administration, Jennie Yabroff observed that despite being released less than a year into Bush's presidency and before the September 11 attacks, The Corrections "anticipates almost eerily the major concerns of the next seven years."
-She argued that the novel reflects an underlying apprehension and disquiet that characterized post-9/11 America, suggesting that these anxieties predated the attacks.
-Yabroff also posited that the controversy with Oprah, which led to Franzen being labeled an "elitist," foreshadowed a rising anti-intellectual strain in American culture.
-According to her, The Corrections stands apart from later works on similar themes because, unlike its successors, it does not become "hamstrung by the 9/11 problem" that preoccupied Bush-era novels by authors such as Don DeLillo, Jay McInerney, and Jonathan Safran Foer.
+In a Newsweek feature on American culture during the George W. Bush administration, Jennie Yabroff said that despite being released less than a year into Bush's term and before the September 11 attacks, The Corrections "anticipates almost eerily the major concerns of the next seven years."
+According to Yabroff, a study of The Corrections demonstrates that much of the apprehension and disquiet that is seen as characteristic of the Bush era and post-9/11 America actually predated both.
+In this way, the novel is both characteristic of its time and prophetic of things to come; for Yabroff, even the controversy with Oprah, which saw Franzen branded an "elitist," was symptomatic of the subsequent course of American culture, with its increasingly prominent anti-elitist strain.
+She argues that The Corrections stands above later novels which focus on similar themes, because unlike its successors it addresses these themes without being "hamstrung by the 9/11 problem" which preoccupied Bush-era novels by writers such as Don DeLillo, Jay McInerney, and Jonathan Safran Foer.